Don’t let a low GPA keep you from studying abroad

-The Grade Point Average (GPA) system uses a scale from 1.0 to 4.0.
-The highest score (4.0) represents an A student, 3.0 a B student, and 2.0 a C student.
+The GPA (Grade Point Average) is a scoring system which uses a scale from 1.0 to 4.0.
+The highest score (4.0) represents an A grade, 3.0 a B grade, and 2.0 a C grade.
 Many universities consider anything less than a 3.0 to be a low GPA.
 A high GPA can almost guarantee you getting accepted into university, but a low or average GPA does not necessarily mean you will be rejected right away.

 How do you calculate GPA?

-To start off, credit hours are the total amount of time a student spends in classes.
+To start off you would need to understand what credit hours and grade points are.
+Credit hours are the total amount of time a student spends in classes.
 Grade points are the marks you receive for your subjects.
 GPA is calculated by dividing the average grade points a student achieves by the total credit hours attended by the student every semester.
-CGPA stands for Cumulative Grade Point Average.
-It is a number that expresses a student’s overall average performance throughout their academic program, be it a high school, a major, a bachelor’s program or a master’s program.
+CGPA (Cumulative Grade Point Average) is a number that expresses a student’s overall average performance throughout their academic program, be it a high school, a major, a bachelor’s program or a master’s program.
 SchoolApply’s GPA resources can help you convert your CGPA to GPA.
 You can also find various GPA tools and GPA calculators online.